Book name: The Princess and the Goblin

 The same fate has already claimed Irene's mother.
 It seems that the adoration of a royal husband could not prevent such a tragedy befalling a marriage, regardless of whether he was a goblin or a man.

 Many thanks for reading my review of The Princess and the Goblin by George MacDonald.
-I'll be back on Friday.
-In the meantime, the comments section is open for you to share your thoughts.
+The comments section is open for you to share your thoughts.

-If you’ve enjoyed this review, you might be interested in reading my review of Prince of Thorns by Mark Lawrence here.
-Or you might like to take a look at my review of Wizard at Large by Terry Brooks here.
+If you’ve enjoyed this review, you might be interested reading in my review of Prince of Thorns by Mark Lawrence.

-If you fancy something different, you might like to take a chance on my article about eating and drinking in horror fiction (Food for Thought) here.
+If you fancy something different, you might like to take a chance on my article about eating and drinking in horror fiction (Food for Thought).